ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/struct.md

 ## StructUnion, StructIntersection, StructDifference, StructSymmetricDifference

-Combine two structures using one of the four methods (using the provided lambda to merge fields with same name):
+Combine two structures using one of the four methods (using the provided lambda to merge fields with the same name):

-* `StructUnion` adds all fields of both of the structures to the result;
+* `StructUnion` adds all fields of both of the structures to the result.
-* `StructIntersection` — only the fields which are present in the both of the structures;
+* `StructIntersection` adds only the fields which are present in both of the structures.
-* `StructDifference` — only the fields of `left`, which are absent in `right`;
+* `StructDifference` adds only the fields of `left`, which are absent in `right`.
-* `StructSymmetricDifference` — all fields which are present in exactly one of the structures.
+* `StructSymmetricDifference` adds all fields that are present in exactly one of the structures.

 **Signatures**
 ```